s-innovations/MessageProcessor.ServiceFabric/README.md

 ## Concept
 The concept is simple.
 It’s a developer service made to build message based cloud architecture applications on top.
 It allows creation of complex message queue structures with simple JSON configuration similar to how the Azure Resource Manager works.
 Let’s give an example.

+TODO: Introduce small examples here to get a better understanding of what this can be used for.

 ### MessageCluster
 A message cluster is the root resource which can have sub resources defined later in this document.
 The Cluster resource have the concept of variables (this is due to the service do not actually run on top of the Azure Resource Manager, so there is not a deployment concept as one know it.
 The variables can then be used in sub resources, allowing to save some typing.